 The per capita income in Southborough in 2018 was $78,804, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $315,216 for a family of four.

-Southborough is a somewhat ethnically-diverse town.
+Southborough is a very ethnically-diverse town.
 The people who call Southborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Southborough include Italian, English, German, and Polish.
+Important ancestries of people in Southborough include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Southborough is English.
-Other important languages spoken here include Chinese and Other Asian languages.
+Other important languages spoken here include Chinese and Spanish.